 Depending on your online reputation management needs, you may or may not need someone in-house for this role.
 Instead of hiring an individual to take on these tasks, you might be better served by working with an online reputation management company.

 The advantages?
 It will be less expensive, in most cases, especially if you don’t have a heavy need for reputation management yet.
 You’ll also be working with people who have years of experience in this field, and they often have premium tools at their disposal to help you track your brand activity online.
 Check out our guide to the costs of ORM services, and you can evaluate what kind of services you’d want to engage in based on your budget.

 There are disadvantages too.
 Namely, you’ll be one of many clients (in most cases), so their full attention will not be on your brand.
 You also often hire a company without meeting the specific people who will be assigned to your account, so it’s harder to ensure that they will be a good fit for you.

 A third option is to instead hire an online reputation consultant.
 This person can teach online reputation management skills to someone currently working for you, in customer service, marketing, or even sales.
 You can also pay a retainer to have this consultant on call whenever you have a reputation-related question or need extra help.
 Working with a consultant is a great option if you’re on a budget and don’t have a strong need for reputation management yet.

-Remember, no matter whom you hire, you should have documents in place so that every employee knows how to respond to customers online.
+Remember, online reputation management is no trivial matter, so hiring the right online reputation manager is crucial to a business’s success.
+No matter whom you hire, you should have documents in place so that every employee knows how to respond to customers online.
 This post is a great place to get started with creating a reputation management plan for your business, but think also about creating customer service manuals and branding plans as well, so you can have consistency as your team grows.